Tweaked Onboarding Sequence Improves HR Chatbot Performance

 Chatbots work by using natural language processing to identify message intent and deliver what it believes is the most relevant response.
 They can initially be trained by humans reviewing low confidence responses to deepen the chatbot’s understanding of how similar enquiries can be worded differently.

 However, the client’s workforce started asking multi-faceted questions which require context and nuance that only a human can decipher.
 Complex questions cause issues because the chatbot struggles to identify which parts of the message are important, reducing its confidence in supplying the correct response.
 In turn, this makes it more difficult to train the chatbot and ensure that it provides the right information more often than not.
-The problem was compounded by the volume of FAQs covering similar topics.
+The problem was compounded by the volume of FAQs covering similar topics (learn more about FAQ chatbots).
 You can’t train a chatbot to pick between two responses when both are relevant.

 Making sure that our client’s employees understood that they needed to keep things simple was a vital next step in order to continue training the chatbot.
 They were given a handy note to try asking quick questions rather than make lengthy enquiries.
 A carousel was also added to provide users with information about how to use a chatbot.
 Sometimes it’s easier to take users through a fixed conversation rather than hoping that the chatbot will be able to understand their intent.
 Buttons which provide a conversation tree lets users find answers hassle-free, directing the flow of the conversation with clear signposts.